LeDeathAmongst/StarCogs/docs/TransferChannel.md

 **Usage:** `<@1275521742961508432>transferchannel before`

-### transferchannel message

-**Description:** Transfer a specific message to another channel.
-This might take a long time.

-Specify the message to transfer, with its ID or its link.
-Remember that transfering other users' messages does not respect the TOS.

-**Usage:** `<@1275521742961508432>transferchannel message`

 ### transferchannel all

 **Description:** Transfer all messages from a channel to another channel.
 This might take a long time.